Old Bands, New Tracks---Revisiting the Band Model for Robust Hypothesis Testing: Example

-Fig.~\ref{fig:kde_example_lfds} depicts the true least favorable densities and the ones estimated by means of the band model, the wobbly lines corresponding to the latter.
+The gray lines correspond to the former, the black lines to the latter.
 The deviations of the estimates from the exact solution is clearly visible.
-However, given that a rather straightforward estimation approach and no \emph{a priori} knowledge about the underlying distributions was used, the resemblance is reasonably close, especially under $\mathcal{H}_1$.
+However, given that a rather straightforward estimation approach and no \emph{a priori} knowledge about the underlying distributions was used, the resemblance is reasonably close under both hypotheses.

-The same holds for the log-likelihood ratio depicted in Fig.~\ref{fig:kde_example_lfds}.
-The estimated robust test statistic is more conservative, but approximately follows the optimal shape.
-The intervals of constant likelihood ratio stretch from around $1.5$ to $2.5$ and $5$ to $5.5$.
-The first one is located around the zero crossing of the optimal statistic and results in a censoring of observations with moderate power that cannot be reliably associated with a hypothesis.
-The second one causes an additional reduction of the influence of observations with very high power, making the test less sensitive to this kind of outliers.
+The same holds true for the log-likelihood ratio depicted in Fig.~\ref{fig:kde_example_llr}.
+The estimated robust test statistic is slightly more conservative, but approximately follows the optimal shape.
+Two intervals of constant likelihood ratio can be identified between $x=4$ and $x=8$.
+The fact that these intervals are close to each other means that the robust testing strategy is closer to censoring than to clipping.
+This is in line with the uncertainty model used in this example, which includes varying signal powers, but no gross outliers.

 The example demonstrates how the band model can be used in a purely data-driven manner to obtain robust test statistics that adapt to the underlying distributions and at the same time have a well-defined optimality property.
 We believe that our results help to better understand the resulting test and simplify its implementation by offering an efficient and generic algorithm to calculate least favorable densities for any numerically specified density bands.